TPei/Pedalometer/README.md

 # Pedalometer Android App
 Visualizes the rotational speed of a bicycle pedal, by attaching an Android device to the ankle of a cyclist, which connects to a second device funcitoning as server and display.

+This app was built in the class "Mobile Computing" at the Flensburg University of Applied Sciences.

 ## Pedalometer Client
 Can connect to Pedalometer Server using Bluetooth.
 Will then live-transmit xyz raw values from the accelerometer to the server.